How classic car-friendly is your state?

 Traffic Fair 50

-According to what we could find on the Louisiana DMV website, there aren’t a whole lot of restrictions to having a vintage vehicle plate, but getting one is slightly more involved than other states.
-The state requires that you fill out an affidavit that states you haven’t modified the vehicle from its original form.
+According to what we could find on the Louisiana DMV website getting a vintage vehicle plate is slightly more involved than other states.
+The state requires that you fill out an affidavit that says you haven’t modified the vehicle from its original form.

-If the vehicle is 25 years old or older, you don’t need a title to register it, but again that requires some paperwork.
-You need an affidavit signifying a physical inspection by the police, a notarized bill of sale and a statement saying you’re a member of a classic car club, which appears to be unique to Louisiana.
+If the vehicle is 25 years old or older, you don’t need a title to register, but again, that requires some paperwork.
+You need an affidavit signifying a physical inspection by the police, a notarized bill of sale, and a statement saying you’re part of a classic car club, which appears to be unique to Louisiana.
+And those vintage vehicle tags come with a significant set of restrictions now: “… such vehicle shall be used primarily for special occasions such as exhibitions, club activities, parades, or other functions of the public interest, or for necessary testing, maintenance, and storage purposes.”

-There’s no emissions testing requirement, but vehicles built after 1980 must have their original emissions equipment present during the annual safety inspection in Ascension, East Baton Rouge, Iberville, Livingston, and West Baton Rouge counties.
+There’s no emissions testing requirement, but vehicles built after 1980 have to have their original emissions equipment present during the annual safety inspection in Ascension, East Baton Rouge, Iberville, Livingston, and West Baton Rouge counties.

-Taxes can get rather expensive, too.
-The state assesses a 4-percent sales tax, but counties can hold you up for up to an additional 6 percent in sales tax depending on where you live.
+Tax can get rather expensive, too.
+The state assesses a 4% sales tax, but counties can hold you up for up to an additional 6% in sales tax depending on where you live.

 24. Oklahoma